stratosphereips/StratosphereLinuxIPS/docs/usage.md

 Slips can read the packets directly from the **network interface** of the host machine, and packets and flows from different types of files, including

-- Packet capture (pcap)
+- Pcap files (internally using Zeek)
+- Packets directly from an interface (internally using Zeek)
+- Suricata flows (from JSON files created by Suricata, such as eve.json)
-- Argus binetflow
+- Argus flows (CSV file separated by commas or TABs)
-- Zeek/Bro folder with logs, or logs separately
+- Zeek/Bro flows from a Zeek folder with log files
-- Nfdump flows
+- Nfdump flows from a binary nfdump file

 It's recommended to use PCAPs.

+All the input flows are converted to an internal format.
+So once read, Slips works the same with all of them.

 After Slips was run on the traffic, the Slips output can be analyzed with Kalipso GUI interface.
 In this section, we will explain how to execute each type of file in Slips, and the output can be analyzed with Kalipso.